extism/docs/docs/questions.md

 ### If I embed Extism in my application what is the impact on install size and memory usage?
 Install size will depend on your architecture.
 Because Extism uses other WebAssembly runtimes under the hood, a lot of the size is related to that.
-You can also take a look at our [binary releases ](https://github.com/extism/extism/releases)to get an idea.
-In terms of memory usage, as the host you can constrain the memory that any plug-ins can use.
+You can also take a look at our [binary releases](https://github.com/extism/extism/releases) to get an idea.
+In terms of memory usage, as the host, you can constrain the memory that any plug-ins can use.

 ### I want to create a Plug-in in a language that compiles to WASM but doesn't have an officially supported Extism PDK.
 Is there a spec that I can follow to create a compatible WASM binary?
 Absolutely!
-You can create new PDKS by building wrappers around the functions defined in this header file in your language of choice.
+You can create new PDKS by building wrappers around the functions defined in [this header file](https://github.com/extism/c-pdk/blob/main/extism-pdk.h) in your language of choice.
 Send us a PR!

 ### How can I create new SDKs for Extism?
 If you would like to implement an SDK in another language, please refer to the [Runtime APIs](https://extism.org/docs/concepts/runtime-apis/) section to see the functions you will need to write bindings to.

 ### Can I use Extism with my own WebAssembly runtime?
-Surely! but you’ll need to implement Extism on top of it.
-Luckily, much of Extism is, itself, implemented in Wasm :)  The main task is instantiating the Extism kernel as a Wasm module then mapping its exports as imports to the Plug-in.
+Surely!
+But, you’ll need to implement Extism on top of it.
+Luckily, much of Extism is, itself, implemented in Wasm.
+The main task is instantiating [the Extism kernel](https://github.com/extism/extism/blob/main/kernel/README.md) as a Wasm module then mapping its exports as imports to the Plug-in.
 You’ll also need to write a class that contains both those modules and handles Plugin.call, etc. There might be a few other ways to do it but this is the simplest.

 Check out the Extism kernel [README](https://github.com/extism/extism/blob/main/kernel/README.md) for more information.
 To get a better idea of the approach, you can also check out [this branch](https://github.com/dylibso/chicory/compare/main...extism) of Chicory, a native WebAssembly runtime implemented in Java, which adds in the Extism kernel.